argonne-lcf/user-guides/docs/ai-testbed/groq/getting-started.md

 ## Accounts

-If you do not have an ALCF account (but have an allocation), request one here: [https://accounts.alcf.anl.gov/#/home](ALCF Account and Project Management)
+If you do not have an ALCF account (but have an allocation), request one here: [ALCF Account and Project Management](https://accounts.alcf.anl.gov/#/home)

 ## Setup